-Upon arrival, you are met by your Mandalay guide at the train station upon arrival.
+Upon arrival, meet your Mandalay guide at the train station.
 Proceed with him to a local tea-shop for breakfast.
-Select local Burmese food and drink.
-The major culinary dish of the city is “Nan Gyi Tok “, an exceptional noodle salad.
+The main culinary dish of the city is “Nan Gyi Tok,“ an exceptional noodle salad.
 You will experience the lively and active atmosphere and authentic local food that you will miss in tourist restaurants.

-Now, transfer to the hotel for check in.
+Now, transfer to the hotel for check-in.
 After wash up and change, proceed for the exploration of Mandalay and the former capitals.
-We first visit the Mahamuni Pagoda- a highly venerated temple of Myanmar.
-The 13 ft. high image here is believed to be the exact likeness of Buddha; it was cast in Buddha's life time and Buddha himself breathed upon it!
+We first visit the Mahamuni Pagoda- a highly revered temple of Myanmar.
+This 13 ft high image is believed to be the exact likeness of Buddha as it was cast during Buddha's lifetime, and Buddha himself is believed to have breathed life upon it!

 Now, we drive up the Sagaing Hill and visit U Min Thonzeh Pagoda.
 This pagoda contains 45 beautiful gilded Buddha images in a crescent-shaped colonnade, partly built into the side of the Sagaing Hill.
-Each image has different sizes and unique facial expression!
+Each statue is different in size and facial expression!
 The number 45 relates to the number of years Gautam Buddha lived after getting enlightened!

-Small canoe will be at your disposal if you wish watching the sun fade over the water.
+A small canoe will be at your disposal if you wish to watch the sun fade over the water.

 Optional: Mandalay by Nights